 To make your game profitable, you have several monetization options available – initial purchase, in-game ads, and in-game purchases.
 You can’t set the app price in the Unity game engine iPhone settings, but you can do this in the App Store listing.

 The other 2 are a bit trickier.
 To implement in-game ads, you will need to download the Unity Ads SDK and work with it, while in-app purchases can only be added through integration with Apple’s StoreKit API.
+In addition, NFTs can be considered as one more way of monetization throughout in-games purchases.
+Setting up such monetization is better to be done with an NFT game development company with relevant expertise.

 Looking for professionals to cover all of these steps?